 The Federal CARES Act does notapply to private bank mortgages.
 Contact your servicer or the foreclosing lawyer right away.
 They might have special programs for people who can’t pay their mortgage.
 Their contact information should be on any Notice of Foreclosure you got.

 Normally, not paying your property taxes or repayment plan can put you in danger of foreclosure.
-For reverse mortgages backed by the federal government and HUD, foreclosures are suspended for 60 days from March 18 – May 17, 2020.
+For reverse mortgages backed by the federal government and HUD, foreclosures and post-foreclosure evictions are suspended through July 31, 2021.
 Most reverse mortgages are backed by the federal government and HUD.
-Save as much money as you can now.
-You want to be able to make your repayment plan or property tax payments as soon as possible.

 If you are having trouble making your property tax payments or repayment plan payments and your servicer is threatening to put your loan into "due and payable status," or if it is already in "due and payable status," you can ask for a forbearance.
 Forbearance means your payments are not due until the end of the forbearance period.
 You have until September 30, 2021 to ask your reverse mortgage servicer for a forbearance.
 If you had your forbearance on or before June 30, 2020, your forbearance can last up to 18 months.
 If you got your forbearance after June 30, 2020, you can get up to a 12 month forbearance.

 Call Legal Aid if your servicer is refusing to do this for you.

 The time right after the foreclosure sale is called the "redemption period."
 It can range from 5 weeks to 12 months, depending on your situation and what type of mortgage you had.
 You have the legal right to live in the home during the redemption period.
 Read more about this in our fact sheet, Your Rights in Foreclosure.